borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 mix.push(true); // Argument of type 'boolean' is not assignable to parameter of type 'string | number'
 ```

-In this instance the array is allowed to store string and number values.
+In the snippet the array `mix` is allowed to store string and number values.

 The operator works with arrays, but also individual variables.